Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 #### Prerequisites

-- The *HTML Templates for ETL* plugin is installed.
-- At least one HTML template is created, see [Create an HTML template](#create-an-html-template).
+At least one HTML template has been created, see [Create an HTML template](#create-an-html-template).

 #### Procedure
 *DataHub > Settings > Tab HTML TEMPLATES*